creationix/js-git/README.md

 // - treeWalk(hash) => stream<object>
 require('js-git/mixins/walkers')(repo);

-// This combines parallel requests for the same resource for effeciency under load. require('js-git/mixins/read-combiner')(repo);
+// This combines parallel requests for the same resource for efficiency under load. require('js-git/mixins/read-combiner')(repo);

 // This makes the object interface less strict.
 See its docs for details